 Available to students who are majoring in art and graphic design.

 FELL OSKINS SCHOLARSHIP ENDOWMENT

 Available to full-time freshman art majors.
 First consideration given to students: 1) from the Big Horn Basin (Wyoming counties of Park, Big Horn, Hot Springs, and Washakie), 2) with a high school GPA of 3.0 or higher.
 Must submit completed application, portfolio of art work, and official copies of high school transcripts and ACT scores.

 Available to deserving art and graphic design students to whom this scholarship can make a real difference in the attainment of academic and career goals.

 Available to freshmen and sophomore art and graphic design majors who are graduates of Powell High School.
 Desire and ability considered.
 Financial need is a consideration.

 New students who want to be considered for a scholarship, must present a portfolio of original works to the faculty.
-We prefer to interview you and review your portfolio in person on Scholarship Day, but if you cannot attend Scholarship Day, you may submit an electronic portfolio along with your online application.
-Current students do not need to attend Scholarship Day.
+We prefer to interview you and review your portfolio in person, but if you are unable to visit NWC campus you will still be considered for a scholarship.
+You may submit an electronic portfolio along with your online application.

 Visual art or design pieces may be executed in any medium, in black and white or color, and may include, but are not limited to, drawing, painting, design, printmaking, collage, photography, ceramics, sculpture, or digital art.